thelgis/geo-dsl/README.md

 ## Features & Contributing

-As explained above the purpose of this repository is not to create a complete DSL for geo-spacial queries yet, but to demonstrate how such a DSL would look like.
-Nevertheless, feel free to contribute if you feel you can enhance the demonstrated functionality.
+As explained above the initial purpose of this repository is not to create a complete DSL for geo-spacial queries, but to demonstrate how such a DSL would look like.
+Nevertheless, feel free to contribute to enhance the demonstrated functionality.
+If the project ever reaches a very mature state it could be officially released.

-The features that are supported for now are the following:
+Currently supported features:

 * Creating Geography objects
   * Polygon